-Originally from the east coast of New Brunswick, I draw inspiration from the delicate natural world, colors and textures of the ocean and the night sky.
+Originally from the east coast of Canada, I draw inspiration from the delicate natural world, colors and textures of the ocean and the night sky.
 I am drawn to the intimacy of creating things for the home.
 A table filled with beautiful objects enriches our lives, and there is something timeless about a simple cup.
 In my work I try to bring out an earthy beauty while throwing hints to the urban underworld and the history of visual art.

 When I create my ceramic pieces I like to think of sculpture.
 After moving to Montreal I studied at Centre de Céramique Bonsecours where I learned ceramic techniques and at Concordia University in fine arts, and I try to bring both these influences together.
 I have shown my sculptures at the Musée de la Civilisation de Québec and I have displayed my functional craft pieces at Musée des Beaux Arts de Montreal.

 WHY WE'RE ONE OF A KIND

 I maintained a spot in a very small studio for a number of years before deciding to market my ceramics on a larger scale.
 This period was valuable to me because I allowed myself the freedom to explore and dream.
 I think it is important to keep this spirit alive in my work.
 Though I now produce some of my pieces in series I continue to allow my work to evolve and give time for the occasional whimsical experiment and the pleasure of creating.
 I like the way the craft of ceramics makes us slow down and spend time in the physical and sensual world, and I try to bring a little of that feeling into the pieces I make.